wlsf82/cv/README.md

 I'm a software engineer that loves testing.
 I'm also a clean coder, blogger, YouTuber, writer, online teacher, mentor, speaker at conferences, an active member of technology communities, and a fan of good music, tattoos, and skateboarding.

 ## Education
-Bachelor in business management with an emphasis in system information analysis at PUCRS (2012)
+Bachelor in business management with an emphasis on system information analysis at PUCRS (2012)

 ## Professional experience